Are you lonely?

 The Case for Connection

 In the last few decades, by most measures, levels of objective social isolation and subjective loneliness have been on the rise.
 A quarter of the world’s population reports feeling very or fairly lonely.
-In America, more people are living alone than ever before in history.
-The percentage of people in America who say they don’t have close friends has increased fourfold since 1990.
+In the USA, more people are living alone than ever before in history.
+The percentage of people in the USA who say they don’t have close friends has increased fourfold since 1990.

 These changes have implications for social, mental, and also physical health.
 Social isolation is associated with a greater risk of cardiovascular disease, chronic pain, depression, Alzheimer’s disease, and general mortality.
 Both Great Britain and Japan believe it increases health and welfare costs so much that they have made reducing isolation a central part of their national health policy.